Deep learning reconstruction of the large scale structure of the Universe from luminosity distance observations: Simulation of cosmic structure

 \section{Simulation of cosmic structure}

+In order to train the neural network we need realistic cosmic structure simulations, used to compute the effects of inhomogeneities on the luminosity distance.
+Since we need many independent mock density and velocity fields to create a sufficiently large training and test set, N-body simulations would be very computationally expensive, and for this reason we have resorted to the nbodykit package \cite{Hand:2017pqn}.

+In particular we have used the LogNormalCatalog functionality, which generates a set of objects by Poisson sampling a log-normal density field and applies the Zeldovich approximation to model nonlinear evolution.
+For each simulation the velocity field is obtained from the density field by solving the Euler equations in Fourier space.
+For the mock catalogs we generated we used the Planck 2018 \cite{Planck2018} cosmological parameters.

-We use nbodykit package \cite{Hand:2017pqn} to generate the density and velocity fields needed as inputs for the calculation of the training set.
-The mock catalogs are generated using Planck 2018 \cite{Planck2018} cosmological parameters.
-Using nbodykit averaging functions, we obtain the density and velocity fields on a discrete three-dimensional grid defined over a cube of edge length 300 $Mpc$, consisting of $11^3$ cubical cells of equal edge length.
-The mock catalogs obtained in this way have statistical properties in good agreement with the results of N-body simulations \cite{Hand:2017pqn}.
+Using nbodykit averaging functions, we obtain the density and velocity fields on a discrete three-dimensional grid defined over a cube of edge length 300 Mpc, consisting of $11^3$ cubical cells of equal edge length.
+The mock catalogs obtained in this way have statistical properties in good agreement with the results of more computationally expensive N-body simulations \cite{Hand:2017pqn}.
+Examples of the simulated density and velocity fields are given in figs.(\ref{df}-\ref{vf}).